-Support for additional support route
+Additional support route

-We recognise that postgraduate learning from within practice is not easy.
+We recognise that postgraduate learning alongside work and home commitments is not easy.
 Our experience over many years is that candidates can struggle with postgraduate learning, need help in understanding what it's about, how it fits into your practice working life, how it can help you to develop your professional practice into something better.

-To support you during this module, we will host two coaching sessions, either as a 1-2-1 or as a group, dependent on the number of students enrolled at any one time.
-The CertAVP team will liaise with you when you enrol about your session preferences and potential dates, and these will most likely be held via Zoom.
+To support you during this module, we will host two 1-2-1 coaching sessions, or two group sessions (dependent on number students enrolled at any one time), or one of each.
+The CertAVP team will liaise with you when you enrol about your session preferences and potential date.